0xatul/commentator/README.md

 ## Installation

-1. Copy `funcs.db` somewhere, and edit `commentator.py`'s `DB_PATH` accordingly
-2. From your disassembler's python console, run the following command to find its plugin directory:
+1. From your disassembler's python console, run the following command to find its plugin directory:
     - **IDA Pro**: `os.path.join(idaapi.get_user_idadir(), "plugins")`

-3. Copy `commentator.py` to the listed directory
+2. Copy `commentator.py` and `commentator.db` to the listed directory
-4. Restart IDA.
+3. Restart IDA.

 This plugin assumes you have python3